Teaching English as a Foreign Language (TEFL) Teacher

 C. Native/Fluent Romance language speaker

-Volunteers in Benin are assigned to sites in semi-urban centers, rural towns, and villages.
+Volunteers in Benin live in semi-urban centers, rural towns, and villages.
 Housing is provided by the host organization and may vary in size and amenities.
 Houses are normally located in a compound with other families.
-A typical house for a Volunteer will have one main room, a bedroom, kitchen area, and a private shower and latrine.
-In more rural areas, you will may not have running water or electricity.
+A typical house for a Volunteer has one main room, a bedroom, a kitchen area, and a private bathing area and latrine.
+In more rural areas, you may not have running water or electricity.

-Learn more about the Volunteer experience in Benin: Get detailed information on culture, communications, housing, and safety — including crime statistics [PDF] — in order to make a well-informed decision about serving.
+Learn more about the Volunteer experience in Benin: Get detailed information on culture, communications, housing, health, and safety -- including health and crime statistics -- in order to make a well-informed decision about serving.

-Going through the Peace Corps experience as a couple allows for ample growth in trust, confidence, and communication.
+Going through the Peace Corps experience as a couple poses unique opportunities and challenges, and success will require trust, confidence, and communication.
 There will be times when you will both need each other’s support.
 Understand that you will need to put in an extra effort to be an ally to your partner.
-Although you will not be able to completely eradicate many of these challenges, they can be coped with and overcome with time, patience, and a most importantly a good sense of humor.
+Although you will not be able to eliminate many of these challenges for each other, they can be coped with and overcome with time, patience, and most importantly, a good sense of humor.